Last updated: ET

 An International Driving Permit or a Canadian Driver’s permit can be used for 2 months.
 After that you must obtain a Nigerian driving permit.

-The economy of Nigeria is cash-based.
 The currency is the naira (NGN).
 U.S. dollars are widely accepted.
+The economy of Nigeria is cash-based.
 Credit cards are accepted at some major hotels in Abuja and Lagos; however, you are strongly advised against the use of credit cards and debit cards, due to the high potential for fraud and other criminal activity.
-Traveller’s cheques are very difficult to cash in Nigeria.
 The exportation of naira is limited by law to certain amounts.

 Natural disasters and climate

 The rainy season extends from May to October.
 During this period, rainfall is abundant and may result in localized flash flooding.
-Roads may become impassable in affected areas.
+Seasonal flooding can hamper overland travel and reduce the provision of essential services.
+Roads may become impassable and bridges damaged.

 Abuja - High Commission of Canada